jhgilbert/data-sanitizer/README.md

 ## Why does this exist?

 I use large data snapshots in Jest to test my database seeding modules.
-I *do* want to know when the row IDs change, because sometimes that would be unexpected behavior.
-But even when ID changes are expected, I don't want those changes to create a ton of snapshot diff output in Jest, since that might cause me to miss other changes I wasn't expecting.
+Though changes in the row IDs of seed data are often expected, I still want to monitor them.
+But when row IDs are left in large data snapshots, the volume of snapshot diff output from ID changes can obscure other unexpected changes.

 This simple sanitizer lets me isolate IDs from the original data structure, preserved in their original order, and snapshot them in isolation.
 If something changes, I'll know about it -- with only one line of snapshot diff output instead of eleventy billion.